Frequently Asked Questions About Finding Housing

 What are some myths about living in the neighboring campus communities in Madison?

 Fact: Many houses and apartments listed with the Campus Area Housing Listing Service are within easy walking distance of academic buildings.
-There is a Yahoo Maps link provided in the listing details to help you determine the specific location of the listed property.
+There is a Google Maps link provided in the listing details to help you determine the specific location of the listed property.

 Preparing to Rent